Fee Payers in Terms of IR35, HMRC and Contractors

 Disincentive to Declare Contractors Outside IR35

-As you can see their is a heavy disincentive to hire or declare contractors outside the scope of IR35 for tax purposes.
+As you can see there is a heavy disincentive to hire or declare contractors outside the scope of IR35 for tax purposes.

 The recruitment agency involved would be responsible for deducting tax and national insurance before paying the contractor.